Lexington Medical Center: Physician network

-Emergency care

-Lexington Medical Center operates the Emergency Room in South Carolina, behind Spartanburg Regional Medical Center.
-It treats more than 105,000 patients each year.

-Women's services

-Lexington Medical Center delivers more than 4,000 babies each year.
-Readers of The State newspaper voted it as the "Best Place to Have A Baby" in 2014.
-Lexington Medical Center delivers more babies than any other hospital in the state, except for Greenville Health System.

 Environmental

 Lexington Medical Center received the Leadership in Energy and Environmental Design (LEED) silver certification from the Green Building Council for its Lexington Medical Park 2.
 The building was the first health care building in South Carolina to receive that distinction.

 Hospital rating data

 The HealthGrades website contains the clinical quality data for Lexington Medical Center, as of 2017.
 For this rating section, three different types of data from HealthGrades are presented: clinical quality ratings for twenty-six inpatient conditions and procedures, thirteen patient safety indicators and the percentage of patients giving the hospital as a 9 or 10 (the two highest possible ratings).

 For inpatient conditions and procedures, there are three possible ratings: worse than expected, as expected, better than expected.
 For this hospital, the data for this category is: